-Introducing the WaterWorks Museum - The Quest for Pure Water!
+The Water Works Museum - The Quest for Pure Water!

+Built between 1858 and 1860 as part of the city’s original Water Works, the Original Pumping Station was designated a National Historic Landmark in 1971.
 The Original Pumping Station is located on the site that features another of Louisville’s National Historic Landmarks, the iconic Water Tower.
-The entire site has been branded as “Louisville Water Tower Park” to highlight the over 150-year connection between Louisville Water and the community.
+The entire site has been branded as “Louisville Water Tower Park” to highlight the more than 150-year connection between Louisville Water and the community.

 The museum also plays host to student field trips, utilizing curricula aligned to Kentucky Common Core Standards.
 Field trips focus on the science of clean drinking water, as well as the importance of the architecture and engineering innovation involved in supplying consistently safe and healthy water to the community.
 Opened in March, 2014, the WaterWorks Museum is an enhancement to Louisville Water’s extensive education inititiave, which reaches over 50,000 people annually with programming that extends into classrooms throughout the region, as well as through tours of Louisville Water facilities by collaborations with schools, community organizations and cultural attractions.

 Admission to the WaterWorks Museum ranges from $5 for adults, $4 for seniors and $3 for youths.
 Children under five are free.
 The museum offers discounts for families and those with a military and student ID.
 Admission to the museum includes a tour of the grounds and working pumping station.